 - Take care of something.
 Arrange for meals, have their house cleaned, babysit–you get the idea.
 Take something off their plate.

-A Year of Gratitude letter kit
+Letters for a Year of Gratitude

 A Highly Sensitive Person’s Life: stories & tips for those who experience the world intensely by ME.